 How many buildings in Ipswich have been inspected?

-As from 17th July, all residential buildings of five storeys and above have been inspected as part of a Suffolk-wide inspection programme.
+All residential buildings of five storeys and above have been inspected as part of a Suffolk-wide inspection programme.

 How many buildings over 18 metres high are there in Ipswich?